Audiophilia

 The word

 - The noun audiophile is a hybrid coinage joining Latin audīre ("to hear") with the Greek combining form -phile ("lover of").
-According to the Oxford English Dictionary, its earliest attested use is from 1951, in the American magazine High Fidelity, placing the word squarely in the post-war boom in home audio.
+According to the Oxford English Dictionary, its earliest attested use is from 1951, in the American magazine High Fidelity, founded that same year by the audio designer Milton B. Sleeper.
+The word therefore enters English right at the start of the post-war boom in home audio.

 The hi-fi era